EntroGD: Scalable Generalized Deduplication for Efficient Direct Analytics on Compressed IoT Data: Introduction

 \section{Introduction}

-The explosive growth of data generated by Internet of Things (IoT) devices, sensors, and edge systems poses increasing challenges for efficient storage, transmission, and analytics~\cite{marjani2017big,abdalzaher2025quality,xu2023edge}.
-Lossless compression methods such as Bzip2~\cite{bzip2}, LZ4~\cite{collet_lz4}, Snappy~\cite{ghemawat_snappy}, zlib~\cite{gailly_zlib}, and Zstd~\cite{collet_zstd} have been widely used to reduce data volume, but they typically require full decompression before analysis, leading to latency and computational overhead for large-scale analytics workloads.
-To address this limitation, \emph{generalized deduplication (GD)} has emerged as a powerful compression framework that not only reduces storage requirements but also supports random access and direct analytics on compressed data~\cite{vestergaard2019_a,Vestergaard_2019b,Vestergaard_2020,vestergaard2021titchy}.
-Recently, mechanisms to aggregate multiple GD streams in networks~\cite{Aoshima2025}, preserve data privacy~\cite{Zhang2022} and even use in HARQ mechanisms~\cite{Xu2022} have been proposed.
+The explosive growth of data generated by Internet of Things (IoT) devices, cyber-physical systems, and edge platforms poses increasing challenges for efficient storage, transmission, and analytics~\cite{abdalzaher2025quality,jiang2018data,xu2023edge}.
+Lossless compression methods such as Bzip2~\cite{bzip2}, LZ4~\cite{collet_lz4}, Snappy~\cite{ghemawat_snappy}, zlib~\cite{gailly_zlib}, and Zstd~\cite{collet_zstd} are widely used to reduce data volume.
+However, these approaches typically require full decompression before analysis, which introduces additional latency and computational overhead, and limits their applicability to real-time or resource-constrained analytics workloads at the network edge.

-GD extends traditional deduplication (dictionary encoding) by grouping similar, rather than identical, data chunks into bases and deviations, as shown in Fig.~\ref{fig:gd}.
-This approach enables lossless reconstruction and allows approximate analytics directly on base representations, thus, requiring only a small fraction of data to be access in the compressed stream, e.g., $<2$\%~\cite{hurst2024greedygd}.
-However, GD performance depends heavily on how base bits are selected, since this determines both the number of unique bases and the analytical fidelity of the compressed data.
-Selecting optimal base bits is computationally challenging due to the vast search space (e.g., $2^{32d}$ for 32-bit $d$-dimensional data), particularly for high-dimensional datasets.
+To address these limitations, generalized deduplication (GD) has emerged as a promising compression framework that not only reduces storage and transmission costs, but also supports random access and direct analytics on compressed data~\cite{vestergaard2019_a,Vestergaard_2019b,Vestergaard_2020,vestergaard2021titchy}.
+GD extends traditional deduplication by grouping similar, rather than identical, data chunks into bases and deviations, enabling lossless reconstruction while allowing approximate analytics to operate directly on compact base representations.
+As a result, only a small fraction of the compressed stream, e.g., less than 2\%, needs to be accessed for analytics~\cite{hurst2024greedygd}.
+This property makes GD particularly attractive for networked IoT and edge analytics pipelines, where minimizing data movement and processing delay is critical.
+Recent work has further demonstrated the relevance of GD in networking and systems contexts, including stream aggregation~\cite{Aoshima2025}, privacy-preserving fog computing~\cite{Zhang2022}, and hybrid ARQ mechanisms for IoT communications~\cite{Xu2022}.